emqx/emqx-tutorial/faq/faq_en.md

 A: EMQ X Broker is free and it can be download at [https://www.emqx.io/downloads/emq/broker](https://www.emqx.io/downloads/emq/broker?osType=Linux).

-EMQ X Enterprise can be downloaded and evaluated by free.
+EMQ X Enterprise can be downloaded and evaluated for free.
 You can download it from [https://www.emqx.io/downloads/emq/enterprise](https://www.emqx.io/downloads/emq/enterprise?osType=Linux), and then apply trial license at [https://www.emqx.io/account?tab=login](https://www.emqx.io/account?tab=login).

 Also you can use the EMQ X enterprise version through public cloud service.